dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 D.fs -> [C.fs; B.fs; A.fs]
 ```

-Sequential type-checking of files in the appearance order guarantees that when processing a given file, any files it _might_ need w.r.t. type-checking have already been type-checked and their type information is available.
+Sequential type-checking of files in the appearance order guarantees that when processing a given file, all of its `allowed dependencies`  w.r.t. type-checking have already been type-checked and their type information is available.

 ### Necessary dependencies

 Let's define a `necessary dependency` too:
-> File 'A.fs' _necessarily depends_ on file B for type-checking purposes, if the lack of type-checking information from 'B.fs' would influence the results of type-checking 'A.fs'
+> File 'X.fs' _necessarily depends_ on file `Y.fs` for type-checking purposes, if the lack of type-checking information from 'Y.fs' would influence the results of type-checking 'X.fs'

 And finally a `dependency graph` as follows:
 > A _dependency graph_ is any graph that is a subset of the `allowed dependencies` graph and a superset of the `necessary dependencies` graph